EugeneCore/litebase/readme.md

 ## How to use

+1. Create litebase folder somewhere in your project.
+2. Put litebase index.js in the created folder.
+3. Declare:
 ```js
 let db = require('./litebase');
 ```

-Thats all you need.
-A storage folder will be created next to Litebase's index.js on the first saved document.
+4. Thats all you need.
+A storage folder will be created next to litebase index.js.

 ## Methods